Chefs PlateIconChevronRightSmallFood BoxIconChevronRightSmallChinese New Year Food

 What Is Chinese New Year?

-Whilst this Chinese New Year marks the Year of the Tiger according to the Chinese zodiac, those born this year are rumoured to have unpredictable, confident and competitive personalities.
-That’s why we have worked to take out the unpredictability of meal times with our easy recipes to help you fix dishes full of flavour, with no fuss!
+Celebrations vary across different cultures and countries, but typically on the first day of Lunar New Year families, families honor ancestors and enjoy traditional Chinese foods alongside their families.
+That’s why we have worked to take out the unpredictability of meal times with our easy recipes to help you make delicious Chinese dishes full of flavor, with no fuss!

 Chinese New Year Recipes

-With Chinese New Year 2022 landing on February 1st, we’re celebrating Canada’s favourite international cuisine with a roundup of our most popular Chinese dishes to see in the event in style.
-Packed full of vibrant Chinese-style flavours, these meals are bursting with both colour and flavour fit for a festival.
+With Chinese New Year 2024 landing on February 10th, we’re celebrating Canada’s favourite international cuisine with a roundup of our most popular Chinese dishes to see in the event in style.
+Packed full of vibrant Chinese-style flavors, these meals are bursting with both colour and flavor fit for a festival.

 Lunar New Year Chicken & Shrimp Chow Mein with chili-garlic oil